EmployeeIssues.comU.S. Employee Rights in Plain English

 Drugs Screened in a Workplace Drug Test

 Most of the illegal drugs and optionally, alcohol and several commonly-abused prescription medications, are screened during workplace drug testing.
-See Workplace Drug Testing Cutoff Levels for lists.
+See Workplace Drug Testing Cutoff Levels for a list of drugs that are typically screened.

 Drug Detection Time in a Workplace Drug Test